tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 Right-click in the WebView, and choose `Inspect Element`.
 This opens up a web-inspector similar to the Chrome or Firefox dev tools you are used to.
 You can also use the `Ctrl + Shift + i` shortcut on Linux and Windows, and `Command + Option + i` on macOS to open the inspector.

+The inspector is platform-specific, rendering the webkit2gtk WebInspector on Linux, Safari's inspector on macOS and the Microsoft Edge DevTools on Windows.

 ### Opening Devtools Programatically

 You can control the inspector window visibility by using the [`Window::open_devtools`] and [`Window::close_devtools`] functions: